RL4AA/RL4AA.github.io/content/posts/announcements/rl4aa24_last_chance.md

 For more information on the workshop, please see the official workshop website: [https://rl4aa.github.io/RL4AA24/](https://rl4aa.github.io/RL4AA24/)

 To get directly to registration, please visit: [https://indico.scc.kit.edu/event/3746/](https://indico.scc.kit.edu/event/3746/)

+We are looking forward to your submissions and to seeing you in Salzburg!

+Merry Christmas and a Happy New Year! 🎄🎆